An Introverts Guide To Streaming

 You don’t have to use a webcam

-When I started streaming, I was reluctant to use a webcam too and although in time I felt comfortable enough doing so.
+When I started streaming on Twitch, I was reluctant to use a webcam too and although in time I felt comfortable enough doing so.
 You don’t need to use a webcam if you don’t want to, and as the streamer, Lirik, has shown us, you do not need to use one to be successful on Twitch.

 Are you looking to stream in the ‘Just Chatting’ or IRL categories?
 We’ve written a guide with 14 tips on our website.
 Click the image to learn more!